laurascotch/FolderOrganizer/README.md

 Just edit the code at lines `49-52` and `54-58` with your paths of interest.

 ### To do
-Implement some way of adding and editing shortcuts without modifying the code.
+- Implement some way of adding and editing shortcuts without modifying the code.
+- Nice GUI.